jfehrle/coq/doc/sphinx/language/core/records.rst

       {* ( @name @field_spec ) }` and projections are defined by case analysis.
       In the second implementation, records have
       primitive projections: see :ref:`primitive_projections`.

+   During the definition of the one-constructor inductive definition, all the errors of inductive definitions, as described in Section :ref:`gallina-inductive-definitions`, may also occur.

 Constructing records
 ~~~~~~~~~~~~~~~~~~~~